NNPDF/nnpdf/validphys2/docs/tutorial.md

 Declarative input
 -----------------

-It is extremely convenient to be able to specify the what the program should only without any regard of knowledge of the underlying implementation.
+It is extremely convenient to be able to specify the *what* the program should only without any regard of knowledge of *how* that is achieved by the underlying implementation.
 The current nnfit input files are a good example of this.
 The primary input of validphys are YAML run cards.
 A very simple one looks like this: